elyukai/optolith-database-schema/docs/Git-Workflow.md

 Welcome to the introduction on how to contribute to Optolith static data using Git!

 You'll need a [GitHub account](https://github.com) (which you probably have if you see this), [Git](https://git-scm.com/downloads) locally installed and a code editor.
 I'll explain the steps you need to take using [Visual Studio Code](https://code.visualstudio.com) (VSCode), because it's a very easy-to-use and lightweight editor.
-I will try to avoid the command line in this tutorial.
+I will try to avoid the command line in this tutorial, although it is necessary for some steps.

 This tutorial is intended for helpers who have not yet learned about Git and programming.
 If you are already familiar with both, just jump to a later point or skip the tutorial altogether!

 ## Getting started

-Create a new GitHub account, if don't own one already.
+Create a new GitHub account, if you don't own one already.

 Install *Git*.
-You don't need to change any installation options, just click *Next*.
+You don't need to change any installation options, just click *Next*—you can change the editor to Visual Studio Code, if you want, though.

 Let's *clone* the *repository* onto your computer.